Graph Structure DFS/BFS Traversal

 1 <=> 2

-, we will move to 2
+will lead to 2

 , then back to 1